wikimedia/mediawiki-services-cxserver/README.md

 -------------
 An default configuration file is given as config.dev.yaml.
 Copy it to config.yaml to customize.
 Restart server to read changes.

+To know more about registry configuration, see doc/Registry.md

 Debugging
 ---------